 The Musée de l´Orangerie

 The Musée de l´Orangerie is a small museum that is known for its eight large water lily panels painted by Claude Monet.
 There are also other impressionist paintings.
 The museum is on the edge of the Tuileries Garden.
-The entrance is also included with the museum pass.
+The entrance is also included in the museum pass.
 The Monet panels are the highlight.
 They are floor to ceiling in a round room.
 There are benches in the middle of the room and the panels depict Monet’s garden in all four seasons.

 The Musée d’Orsay